carlos-ds/personal-web/articles/scan-qr-and-barcodes.md

 date: 2021-05-24
 tags: ['article']
 preview: 'Should you use ZXing or the Barcode Detection API?'
-description: '3 demo apps, each of which can scan (nearly) any type of QR code or barcode, with a mobile device's camera or the webcam from a desktop or laptop'
-containsCodeSnippet: false
+description: "Learn how to create an app to scan QR/bar codes with a laptop's webcam or smartphone's camera"
 ---

 # {{ title }}